BatyrlanBakytbekov/Project1/README.md

 # Getting Started
 1. Fork and clone this repository.
+   - git clone
-2. Navigate to the cloned repository's directory.
+3. Navigate to the cloned repository's directory.
+   - cd

 # Terraform Setup